 The effects of the procedure should start to be apparent from 2-4 weeks time and it can last up to 9 months, depending on the individual.

-Contact us today to book a free, no-obligation consultation at our clinic based in central London’s prestigious, world-renowned Harley Street.
+Contact us today to book a free, no-obligation consultation for hyperhidrosis treatment at our clinic based in central London’s prestigious, world-renowned Harley Street.

 Hyperhidrosis treatment - both underarms